Fred Torneden: Professional career

 His success at Twin Cities earned him a slot on the first-ever IAAF World Marathon Cup team for the United States along with Pfitzinger.
 While training, he raced a personal best 10-mile time at the Statehood Days race in Lincoln, Nebraska.

 In 2002, Fort Hays State University inducted Torneden to their Athletic Hall of Fame.

-He has been named "Runner of the Year" four times by the Kansas Road Running Association (1982–1984 and 2018).
-As of 2021, 39 years after winning the Wichita Marathon, his winning time is still the fastest-ever marathon in Kansas.
+He has been named "Runner of the Year" five times by the Kansas Road Running Association (1982–1984, 2018 and 2023).
+Fred won the 2023 USATF Masters 1 mile Championships in his age group.
+His 5:19 time was one second off the M65 American Record.
+At the 2024 USATF Masters Indoor Track and Field Championships, both he and his wife Deb ran on world record age group 4x800m relays on the same day.
+As of 2023, 41 years after winning the Wichita Marathon, his winning time is still the fastest-ever marathon in Kansas.

 Coaching

 Torneden returned to Butler Community College as a coach for the Grizzlies' cross country and track teams.
 Under his seven years of coaching, the Grizzlies won several Kansas Conference championships and continued on to win National Junior College Athletic Association DI national championships, including the NJCAA DI National Men's Cross Country Championship title on November 11, 1995 in Alfred, New York.

 In 1998, Fred and his wife Deb, who coached with him, were named NJCAA DI cross country "Coaches of the Year."

 Torneden also coached at the University of Texas and Coffeyville Community College.
 He currently does personal coaching for athletes in Kansas.